Skip to content

 e.g., {"MY_NAME": "Tom"}

-timeout int 3 Request timeout
+timeout int 3 Request timeout (in seconds)

-Note: This parameter is not the timeout for the Shell command, but the timeout for the Func request to Sidecar
+Note: This parameter is not the timeout for the Shell command, but the timeout for the Func request to Sidecar.

 Post-execution Callback